prillcode/minecraft-crossplatform-docker/README.md

 ## Use Case

-Same household, multiple Minecraft user accounts, cross-platform desired (PC + Xbox tested, PS5/Switch likely works too).
+Same household/LAN, multiple Minecraft user accounts, cross-platform (PC + Xbox tested, PS5/Switch likely works too).

-- This Docker-hosted Minecraft server image with preloaded Plugins will give your household hours of Minecrafting playing fun!
+- This Docker-hosted Minecraft server image with preloaded Plugins will give your household hours of Minecraft fun!
-- All PC's and consoles must all be on same LAN to play together.
+- All PC's and consoles must be on same LAN to play together.
 - This is ideal for a family/household playing on same Home WiFi network where multiple children/parents/roomates have different Minecraft player accounts and devices.
 - One PC/laptop, preferably Linux-based (but WSL on Windows should work too) will serve as the Minecraft server running in Docker.